 Server =” “

 <Connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" Server =" " redirectPort="8443" />

 - Save the file and restart the Tomcat.
-Now, when you access an application, you should see blank value for Server header.
+Now, when you access an application, you should see a blank value for the Server header.

 Security Manager protects you from an untrusted applet running in your browser.

 Running Tomcat with a security manager is better than running without one.
 Tomcat has excellent documentation on Tomcat Security Manager.